 Delivery is through lectures, seminars and tutorials, normally over three days a week.

 Course fees for the 2021/22 academic year are £6000 p.a.
-FT for UK students and £3000 p.a.
+FT and £3000 p.a.
 PT for UK students.
-EU fees to be confirmed.
+EU students, please contact the department.
 For further information please refer to guidance from the UK Government and Student Finance England.
 There may be costs to cover additional materials, gallery/industry visits and exhibiting.

 If you have a disability including learning difficulties, mental health or long term illness, you may be eligible to claim an allowance to cover extra costs both academic and personal.
 This is known as Disabled Students Allowance (DSA) and can be applied for through Student Finance at the same time as your student tuition fee and/or maintenance loan.
 Please refer to UK Government guidance for further information.

 Disclaimer: In accordance with consumer law for higher education providers, Canterbury College makes every effort to ensure that the information contained on its website is fair and accurate to provide educational services as described.
 The College reserves the right to change all information including fees, other costs, times, days and duration of courses and undertakes to keep applicants informed of any changes.